aetperf/aetperf.github.io/_posts/2021-01-27-Saving-an-entire-tf.keras-model-with-data-normalization.md

-If we evaluate the model on the test set, we get a decent accuracy :
+If we evaluate the model on the test set, we get an accuracy of 0.9708:

 ```python